imamousenotacat/re-browser-use/README.md

 I have added OS-level clicks in headful mode to enable the use of ProtonVPN.
 Once again, credit goes to [Vinyzu](https://github.com/Vinyzu), as I used a pruned and slightly modified version of his [CDP-Patches](https://github.com/imamousenotacat/re-cdp-patches) project for this.

-_**I restored and made more solid the JavaScript highlighting system that was removed in version 0.7.1.**_ I find it extremely useful for my use case.
+_**I restored and completed the JavaScript highlighting system that was removed in version 0.7.1 and only partially reincorporated in 0.8.1.**_ I find it extremely useful for my use case.

 The one below is a long-awaited browser-use test that was chased for quite a while 😜: